softwareunderground/xsdf/references/Software_Underground_chat.md

 matt [1:21 PM]
-Relevant re-post from a few days ago... http://seismic-data.org/

-[1:22]
-(for global seismology / earthquake records, but I like the approach and execution.
+Relevant re-post from a few days ago... http://seismic-data.org/ (for global seismology / earthquake records, but I like the approach and execution.
 This is from the ObsPy folks, @krischer et al)

 ahartikainen [1:40 PM]
 That is great, I did not notice that before.
-Just wonder why they use astropy for times etc :thinking_face: matt [3:46 PM]
+Just wonder why they use astropy for times etc :thinking_face:

+matt [3:46 PM]
-@nthorder This talk seems relevant to your question about parallel access to SEG-Y headers the other day https://www.youtube.com/watch?v=Y00Js6uPWI0&list=PLcsG4X8Zn_UDtkbuLj8K_gnjwytjK7BdW&index=10 cc @joferkington @sebastiang @hassan_s @bertb (one of the talks from the recent Rice HPC meeting that @davidmholmes posted about in #random) davidmholmes [3:47 PM]
+@nthorder This talk seems relevant to your question about parallel access to SEG-Y headers the other day https://www.youtube.com/watch?v=Y00Js6uPWI0&list=PLcsG4X8Zn_UDtkbuLj8K_gnjwytjK7BdW&index=10 cc @joferkington @sebastiang @hassan_s @bertb (one of the talks from the recent Rice HPC meeting that @davidmholmes posted about in #random)

+davidmholmes [3:47 PM]
 Agreed.
 I just watched it.

-[3:48]
 Our Irish CTO is a buddy of mine and he does a bunch of work with ICHEC.
 I've asked if he can make an introduction.
 I'd like to see if we can get Cathal to join Swung.

-[3:50]
 I presume it's not being open sourced until September so that DDN can get a head start on the competition.

-[3:51]
 The burst buffer idea is something we've played with but scaling it is not straightforward.
 They got great results with relatively small datasets but it's not obvious what would happen as the scale increased.

-[3:51]
 Also, they're only supporting SEG-Y at the moment which is unusual given that the primary application is for processing.

 bertb [7:44 PM]
 Everything gets different when you talk cloud access.
 You have to prepare for massively parallel access to data in buckets.
 This is on top of the stuff I wrote in the document I made earlier.
 All in all the hunt for a 'new format' is not going to be decided on the 'file format' level, but on 'interface access level'.

-[7:46]
 In terms of interface access, it is important to consider the various needs that the different groups have: acquisition, processing, interpretation.
 Different needs, different data.
 Header keys, access strategies, ...

-[7:50]
 It would be so useful to have a common interface used all the way from acquisition (shallow, deep) to interpretation for 2D, 3D, 4,5,6, ... post/pre stack in different cloud types (Amazon, Azure, Google, ...) - and all that through interfaces that are as simple as possible ...
 A real challenge.

 ----- March 26th -----
 fredrocks [10:50 AM]
-Interesting new repository to add to the netcdf, segy discussions : https://github.com/ar4/netcdf_segy GitHub ar4/netcdf_segy netcdf_segy - Convert between SEG-Y and NetCDF
+Interesting new repository to add to the netcdf, segy discussions : https://github.com/ar4/netcdf_segy

 ----- March 27th -----